-On the Sunday Morning, we lazily got up and headed to visit the fishing villages outside of Amsterdam - Volendam and Marken.
+On the Sunday Morning, I lazily got up and headed to visit the fishing villages outside of Amsterdam - Volendam and Marken.

-I got us the Go Dutch local bus pass which allows you to take the bus routes above out of Amsterdam to other villages.
-So, we first trammed to Centraal Station and caught the EBS 316 bus to Volendam which ran every 15 minutes.
+I got the Go Dutch local bus pass which allows you to take the bus routes above out of Amsterdam to other villages.
+So, I first trammed to Centraal Station and caught the EBS 316 bus to Volendam which ran every 15 minutes.

 And it was definitely a nice breather from the hustle and bustle of Amsterdam.

 I headed to the Cheese Factory in Volendam which had lovely tasters and had a short demonstration of the manufacturing of cheese (for free too!)

 But then I got peckish and headed to get some sweet treats.